JNavith/tailwindcss-theme-variants/README.md

 # Examples
 💡 At the time of writing, this documentation is a work in progress.
-For all examples, where I've done my best to stretch the plugin to its limits (especially towards the end of the file), see the test suite in [`tests/index.ts`](https://github.com/SirNavith/tailwindcss-theme-variants/blob/master/tests/index.ts#L46).
+For all examples, where I've done my best to stretch the plugin to its limits (especially towards the end of the file), see the test suite in [`tests/index.ts`](https://github.com/SirNavith/tailwindcss-theme-variants/blob/master/tests/index.ts#L67).

 ## Fallback
 ### Media queries
-With the same media-query-activated themes above,
+With the same media-query-activated themes as [above](#using-media-queries-to-choose-the-active-theme),
 ```js
 themes: {
     light: {